Athletic Wellness

 esports training

-Your brain is not running on vibes; it’s running on glucose and water.
-Dehydration as small as 2% of body weight can impair cognitive performance (Journal of Nutrition).
-Yet some players treat water like an optional side quest.
-Contrarian take: energy drinks aren’t the enemy—chronic overuse is.
-A small, timed caffeine dose can improve reaction time (British Journal of Sports Medicine), but stacking cans wrecks focus later.
+Your brain isn’t running on vibes, it’s running on glucose and water.
+Even mild dehydration, just 2% of body weight, tanks your cognitive performance (Journal of Nutrition).
+Some players, though, treat water like it’s optional.
+Here’s the thing: energy drinks aren’t inherently bad.
+Chronic overuse is.
+A small, strategically timed caffeine dose boosts reaction time (British Journal of Sports Medicine).
+But stack cans back-to-back?
+You’ll wreck your focus by afternoon.

 • Pro tip: Pair complex carbs (oats, rice) with protein to stabilize energy and avoid mid-match crashes.

 Clarity beats clutter.
 Every time.
-In high-pressure matches, long-winded comms are the fastest way to lose a round (and your sanity).
-I believe teams should treat voice chat like a tactical tool, not a podcast.
-Short, sharp callouts—location, damage, intent—WIN GAMES.
+In high-pressure matches, long-winded comms are the fastest way to lose a round, and your sanity.
+Teams that treat voice chat like a tactical tool, not a podcast, win games.
+Short, sharp callouts work.
+Location.
+Damage.
+Intent.
+That’s it.

 Create simple protocols: